Is mg/L Equal to ppm? A Deep Dive into Concentration Units

 Q1: Can I always use mg/L and ppm interchangeably?

 A1: While often interchangeable for dilute aqueous solutions under standard conditions, it's not strictly accurate in all cases.
-Significant discrepancies can arise in non-aqueous solutions, highly concentrated solutions, and under varying temperature and pressure conditions.
+Here's the thing — significant discrepancies can arise in non-aqueous solutions, highly concentrated solutions, and under varying temperature and pressure conditions.
 Always consider the solution's nature and density for accurate conversions.

 Q2: Which unit is preferred in scientific publications?

 A2: Scientific publications typically prefer more precise units, such as mol/L (molarity) or g/L, depending on the context.
-However, mg/L and ppm are commonly used, especially when reporting concentrations in environmental or analytical chemistry.
+Even so, mg/L and ppm are commonly used, especially when reporting concentrations in environmental or analytical chemistry.
 Clarity and proper definition are crucial regardless of the unit chosen.

 Q3: How do I convert between mg/L and other concentration units like molarity?